pixegami/terminal-profile/README.md

 ![terminal](./terminal_screenshot.png)

 This is my profile for UNIX (MacOS/Linux) terminals.
-For Ubuntu, I just use the default terminal app.
+For Ubuntu and Arch, I just use the default terminal app.
 For MacOS, I use [iTerm2](https://iterm2.com/).

 > In the MacOS case, I have successfully installed this theme once before, but most of the terminal commands
 > will be different.
 You'll just have to open the `.sh` files and figure out how to adapt it to MacOS
 > until I can prepare MacOS commands.

-These commands were last tested on May 2022 on Ubuntu 20.
+These commands were last tested on May 2023 Ubuntu 23 and, May 2023 on Arch.

 # Prerequisites

 For the scripts to work, I think these are the bare minimum requirements.

+#### Ubuntu:
 ```bash

 # Update your software repositories.
 sudo apt-get update
 sudo apt-get upgrade